 Always Pay Attention

-The most important thing you can do when climbing or descending a staircase is to pay attention.
+The most important thing you can do when climbing or descending a staircase is to pay attention to.
 We all know the dangers of distracted driving.
 You can also become distracted while walking, especially if you are using your mobile phone.
-Avoid texting, writing or reading emails, looking at videos, or making calls on your phone while using a staircase.
+Avoid texting, writing, or reading emails, looking at videos, or making calls on your phone while using a staircase.
 If you’re not paying attention, you can easily trip and suffer an injury.

 Be on the Lookout for Hazards